rizdaprasetya/mt-alt-doc/en/core-api/convenience-store.md

 | 500  | Internal system error occurred.        | You can try again later.                                  |

 ### 2. Displaying payment code
-To display the payment code on your frontend, use `payment_code` retrieved from [Sending Transaction Data to API Charge](/en/technical-reference/core-api/convenience-store.md#sending-transaction-data-to-api).
+To display the payment code on merchant frontend, use `payment_code` retrieved from the previous step.
 The customer can proceed with actual payment, at the nearest convenience store by confirming the payment code and the transaction amount.
 The payment code is shown on merchant website or apps.

 For more details, refer to [Testing Payment on Sandbox](/en/technical-reference/sandbox-test.md#convenience-store).